Call us for a free consultation: +852 8179 9295

-Our courses are suitable for both ab into and professional pilots.
+Our courses are suitable for both ab initio and professional pilots, ATCs and engineers.

-All of our teachers are suitable qualified and have aviation experience, e.g. pilots and ATCs.
+All of our teachers are suitably qualified and have relevant aviation experience, e.g. pilots, aircraft engineers and ATCs.

 Strong English communication skills are essential for all airline staff as they frequently have contact with the public.
 If you want to start a career as a flight attendant you will find that recruitment departments require that you have: